I’m Not Creative, But...

 Judy Kay is Professor of Computer Science and leads the CHAI: Computer Human Adapted Interaction Research Group at the University of Sydney.
 Her research provides new ways for people to make use of large interactive tabletops and wall displays.

-Martin Tomitsch originally trained in informatics with a focus on human-computer interaction design and is now is a member of the Design Lab at the University of Sydney.
+Martin Tomitsch originally trained in informatics with a focus on human-computer interaction design and is now is a member of the Design Lab in the Faculty of Architecture, Design and Planning at the University of Sydney.